digitalinnovationone/dio-lab-open-source/community/Eumsmfilip.md

 ### Hey, what's up? 👋🏽

-I’m Filipe, an 18-year-old software engineering student from São Paulo, Brazil, studying at UNIASSELVI.
+I'm Filipe, an 18-year-old software engineering student from São Paulo, Brazil, studying at UNIASSELVI.
 I’m passionate about learning new skills and continuous improvement.

 <br>